 What This Study Is About

-Scientists wanted to find out if the brain uses the exact same "code" at the level of individual brain cells (neurons) when we actually see an object versus when we just imagine it.
-They also wanted to understand how this relates to aphantasia—the inability to visualize, or create mental imagery (the ability to picture things in your mind).
+Researchers investigated whether the brain uses the exact same "code" at the level of individual neurons when we see an object versus when we imagine it.
+They wanted to know if mental imagery—the ability to picture things in the mind—is truly a reactivation of our visual system or a separate process.

 How They Studied It